EXEO EXEO Group,Inc Sustainability Website

 • Lower work efficiency, delayed completion of construction, and increased cost of provisions due to heat stress

-• Ensure and improve operating efficiency of worksites by taking thorough measures against heatstroke (utilizing ICT in safety management for work sites) and advancing digital transformation (DX) of work sites
+• Ensure and improve operating efficiency of worksites by taking thorough measures against heatstroke (Distribution of heatstroke prevention kits, WBGT value measurement, installation of ice machines, etc.) and advancing digital transformation (DX) of work sites

 • Secure sufficient construction periods

-*1 Short time line: 3 years or less, Medium time line: Over 3 and up to 10 years, Long time line: Over 10 years
+*1 Timeline of impact: Short time line: 3 years or less, Medium time line: Over 3 and up to 10 years, Long time line: Over 10 years

 Risk management

-We build and operate an organizational structure for risk management in the Group to be able to identify and evaluate risks on a Group-wide level.
-We have formulated the Risk Management Rules that specify the basic points involved in risk management and have established risk categories in addition to the Risk Management Division that handles them.
-We have also established the Business Risk Management Committee as the Group-wide risk manager.
+For our Group’s risk management system, we have formulated the Risk Management Rules that specify the basic points involved in risk management and have established risk categories in addition to the Risk Management Division that handles them.
+We have also established the Business Risk Management Committee as the Group-wide risk manager, as we build and operate systems to identify and evaluate risks on a Group-wide level.

-We identify and evaluate risks related to climate change primarily in the Sustainability Committee.
-Information is also shared and coordinated in deliberations on individual matters in the Business Risk Management Committee, which includes verifying climate related risks.
+Risks associated with climate change are chiefly identified and assessed by the Sustainability Committee.
+Information is also shared and coordinated in deliberations on individual matters in the Business Risk Management Committee, which includes verifying climate-related risks.

 Based on the Risk Management Rules, these are also integrated into Group-wide processes and matched against risks that have been assessed and identified in environmental management systems based on the ISO14001 international standard, and occupational health and safety management systems based on the ISO45001 international standard.